ebzzry/ebzzry.github.io/en/src/squandered.md

 >―J.P.
 Morgan

-There is a disturbing and eerie sensation that I feel whenever the damping realization that I am no longer a young child.
+There is a disturbing and eerie sensation that I feel whenever the damping realization that I am no longer a young child comes.
 The uneasy struggle between learning to let go of my portentous past and my capricious future, grips me, with heavy clench.

 It is not about the inability to redo gratuitous expenditure of somewhat liberally-provided lax